-If your dog has a lighter cream underside compared to his red upper side, he likely has some form of countershading.
-This is a pattern found in many animal species including dogs.
+If your dog has a lighter cream underside compared to the red on its upper body, it likely has some form of countershading.
+This is a trait found in many animal species including dogs.

 What is Countershading?

-But countershading might have different or additional functions.
-Maybe more pigment on the upper side simply gives more protection from sunlight.
-But we really don’t know for now.
+But countershading might have other functions.
+Maybe having more pigment on the upper body simply gives more protection from sunlight where it is needed the most.
+But we really don’t know for sure.

 Countershading in Dogs

 Countershading only affects the red pigment type (phaeomelanin).
-In dogs with countershading, the red pigment on the underside turns paler compared to the red pigment on his upper body.
+In dogs with countershading, the red pigment on the underside turns lighter compared to the red pigment on the upper body.

 Some hue variation is considered normal in about every red dog.
-But countershading causes an extremely low intensity on distal parts of the body and extremities.
+But countershading causes an extremely low intensity on the ventral body (think face, throat, chest, underbody, extremities).

-Countershading looks like the dogs has cream markings on the lower half of the muzzle, cheeks, eyebrows, lower jaw, throat, forechest, belly, inside of the legs, and the underside of the tail.
-Although in some dogs, it doesn’t create very pronounced facial markings.
+Countershading looks like the dogs has very light whitish or cream markings on its cheeks, eyebrows, throat, forechest, belly, inside of the legs, and the underside of the tail.

 Countershading can appear pale yellow, cream, or off-white.
 In some cases, it is very bright and refined with crisp edges.
 In other cases, the pale coat gradually blends into the red next to it.

-So countershading may be loud or subtle.
-And of course, it stands out more in dogs that produce dark orangey or red pigment on their upper side.
-If a dog has a low phaeomelanin intensity all over its body, we can’t really see pale countershading next to an already very pale coat.
+And of course, the ventral dilution of red pigment stands out more in dogs that produce dark orangey or red pigment on their upper body.
+If a dog already has a low phaeomelanin intensity all over its body, we can’t really see the even paler countershading next to its already very pale coat.

-There might be different versions of countershading or different modifier genes we don’t know about.
-This might cause differences in the intensity and spread of countershading.
+Th intensity and spread of countershading varies a lot from dog to dog.
 But for now, we still know very little about the genetics of countershading (there is an Urajiro Research group on Facebook).

 Countershading Examples